Optic Neuritis (swollen optic nerve)

-- Other conditions such as allergies, poor digestion, diabetes or poor circulation
+- Other conditions such as allergies, poor digestion, or poor circulation

 In Chinese medicine, the Liver "opens to the eyes", and therefore is the primary flow of energy responsible for healthy vision.
 Liver imbalances resulting in "Excess Liver Heat" can result in eye inflammatory conditions (as well as glaucoma).

-Though there are no specific studies on nutrients and this particular condition, there is extensive research on nutrients such as taurine, alpha lipoic acid, bilberry, vitamin B12, Omega-3 Fatty acids, and more as helping support the health of the optic nerve.
+There is now research some nutrients and their effect on optic neuritis: alpha lipoic acid, antioxidants and micronutrients.
+There is extensive research on other nutrients such as taurine, vitamin B12, and omega-3 fatty acids with respect to their support of optic nerve health.
 Based on these studies, Dr. Grossman has selected specific nutrients and products to help support the optic nerve and overall eye health.
-Some of the research on glaucoma may be applicable.
+See optic neuritis research.